Online Hearing Test

 This online hearing test gives you a quick way to check which frequencies you can hear.
 The human ear can typically detect sounds from 20 Hz to 20,000 Hz, but this range gets narrower as we age.
 Most people start losing the ability to hear higher frequencies in their 20s, and by middle age, the upper limit often drops to around 15,000 Hz or lower.

 The volume slider helps you find a comfortable listening level.
 Different headphones and speakers have different capabilities, so what sounds quiet on one device might be loud on another.
 Start around 50% volume and adjust from there.
-If you can't hear something even at higher volumes, that frequency might be outside your hearing range rather than just too quiet.

 Your results show up as colored badges for each frequency you've tested.
 Green means you heard it, gray means you haven't tested it yet.
-This gives you a visual map of your hearing range.
-Keep in mind this is just a basic screening tool.
-If you notice hearing problems or want an accurate assessment, see an audiologist who can test you with calibrated equipment in a quiet room.
+Keep in mind this is just a basic screening tool — if you notice hearing problems, see an audiologist.